pamasol/pamasol.github.io/content/pam-calculator/_index.en.md

 There will be one variant made in [Winforms](https://en.wikipedia.org/wiki/Windows_Forms) and one in [WPF](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation).
 Afterwards, both variants will be compared.

 {{% notice info %}}
-The project description in english as well as all excercises and assistance are found in the following GitHub repository: https://github.com/pamasol/PAM-Calculator
+The project description as well as all excercises and assistance are found in the following GitHub repository: https://github.com/pamasol/PAM-Calculator
 {{% /notice %}}